helix-osu-firmware/spi-bootload/README.md

 * IDCODE : This is the IDCODE of the FPGA device.
 Only used for simulation for the ICAP behavior.

+* USE_ICAPE2 : either "TRUE" or "FALSE" (default TRUE).
+This avoids instantiating the ICAPE2 in behavioral simulations to avoid the stupidity caused by GSR holding all Xilinx primitives in reset.
+MAKE SURE this is "TRUE" for a proper build because otherwise the IPROG command won't work!

 ## Register 0: FIFO keyhole

 This is a keyhole to a pseudo-FIFO to store data either to be written